cancerit/dockstore-cgpmap/README.md

 This project is maintained using HubFlow.

 1. Make appropriate changes
-1. Bump version in `Dockerfile` and `Dockstore.cwl`
+1. Bump version in `Dockerfile` and `cwls/mixins/requirements.yml`
 1. Push changes
-1. Check state on Travis - not possible due to build time
+1. Check state on Travis
 1. Generate the release (add notes to GitHub)
 1. Confirm that image has been built on [quay.io][quay-builds]
 1. Update the [dockstore][dockstore-cgpmap] entry, see [their docs][dockstore-get-started].